fastapi/fastapi/docs/en/docs/python-types.md

 {!../../../docs_src/python_types/tutorial009.py!}
 ```

-Using `Optional[str]` instead of just `str` will let the editor help you detecting errors where you could be assuming that a value is always a `str`, when it could actually be `None` too.
+Using `Optional[str]` instead of just `str` will let the editor help you to detect errors where you could be assuming that a value is always a `str`, when it could actually be `None` too.

 #### Generic types